nf-core/eager/docs/usage.md

 ### Quick Start

 > Before you start you should change into the output directory you wish your
 > results to go in.
-This will guarantee, that when you start the nextflow job,
+This will guarantee, that when you start the Nextflow job,
 > it will place all the log files and 'working' folders in the corresponding
 > output directory, (and not wherever else you may have executed the run from)